Skip to main content

 3. Fortitude

-• Temperance and Prudence and the recognition of the fact that maximal optimization for eternity has not been achieved and anything that does not gravely impede virtues may be helpful to discover upgrades.
+• Prudence, and the recognition of the fact that maximal optimization for eternity has not been achieved, and anything that does not gravely impede virtues may be helpful to discover upgrades.

 • lack of Justice

-• Wonder: θαυμάζω (thaumazó: to marvel, wonder) part of Faith, Reason.
-It is the vitality of mentaly exploring and linking concepts.
+• θαυμάζω (thaumazó: to marvel, wonder) part of Faith, Reason.
+It is the vitality of mentally exploring and linking concepts.